How To Measure Your Hips

 - Put your feet together

-- Hold the tape snugly around your skin, but resist the temptation to pull it so tightly that it divides you into two distinct sections, like a snowman.
+- Ensure the tape is held snugly around your skin, but resist the temptation to pull it too tightly.
+Make sure the tape is level and not twisted.